- Interactive bets with their known personalities.

 In their first 30 days of operating in Illinois, Barstool registered over 54,700 new customers and generated total handle and gaming revenue of $67.7 million and $6.5 million, respectively.

 Barstool’s sports, entertainment and lifestyle content drives a loyal base of 21 to 40-year old customers to their sportsbook.
 Their mychoice rewards mobile app has had over 333,000 downloads with approximately 115,000 monthly active users and growing.

 Penn National and Barstool have aggressive plans for expansion.
 Barstool is launching standalone branded sports bars, with the first two coming in Philadelphia and Chicago.
 Penn also acquired Canadian-based sports media brand theScore in October 2021.
 They plan to integrate Barstool Sportsbook with theScore’s best-in-class sports media app and betting technology, providing them with a highly customizable and fully integrated technology solution.

-In August 2011, the site received criticism over comments of nude photos of Tom Brady’s two-year-old son, which a former prosecutor suggested was sexualization of a minor.
+- In August 2011, the site received criticism over comments of nude photos of Tom Brady’s two-year-old son, which a former prosecutor suggested was sexualization of a minor.

-They received heat for using a child to advertise a bet on its Instagram feed in 2020, and a “questionable” TikTok video about gambling losses posted in March 2021 cost Penn National a $10,000 settlement in Indiana.
+- A “questionable” TikTok video about gambling losses posted in March 2021 cost Penn National a $10,000 settlement in Indiana.
 The Indiana Gaming Commission said the footage in question breached its marketing regulations for “false and misleading advertising.”

 They also launched The Barstool Fund, a fundraising non-profit that provides financial support to small business owners across the United States affected by the COVID-19 pandemic.
 Over 200,000 people have contributed to the fund, and over $41 million has been raised with help from celebrity contributors such as Tom Brady, Aaron Rodgers, Elon Musk, and Guy Fieri.